gctools-outilsgc/concierge-theme-gc/README.md

-# Pleio Theme for Concierge
+# Government of Canada theme for Concierge
-This is the Pleio theme for concierge.
+This is the Government of Canada theme for Concierge.

 ## Quick start